fiixlabs/web-meter-reading-handler/README.md

 the different optional settings.
 For more information on the specifics of each file, see below.

+If viewing from GitHub:
+it is **highly recommended** that the raws of the example files be viewed instead of the nicely formatted tables provided.
+The reason for this is that the GitHub formatter hides things like the commas and quotations, and otherwise has trouble viewing the more irregular CSV examples in the folder.

+If viewing from a computer:
 It is **highly recommended** that the example files are opened using Notepad (if using Windows), or an equivalent basic text editing program.
 Viewing the files in a spreadsheet application, such as Microsoft Excel, can result in unexpected